1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 However, it takes proper planning to be effective.
 The last thing you want is to discover a deficiency in your program as an emergency incident unfolds in your workplace.

-So while workplace safety may be a complex topic, your own company’s safety program needs to be straightforward.
+So, while workplace safety may be a complex topic, your company’s safety program must be straightforward.
 That is why Real Time Networks has put together this guide, Everything You Need to Know About Workplace Safety Programs.
-No matter whether you’re designing your program for the first time or looking to update an established one due to organizational changes, this guide will provide you with the foundational understanding you need to get started.
+Whether designing your program for the first time or looking to update an established one due to organizational changes, this guide will provide you with the foundational understanding you need to get started.

 Download a PDF version of this guide by